verbb/formie/packages/docs/browser/modules/captcha/recaptcha.md

-# reCAPTCHA
+# ReCAPTCHA

-reCAPTCHA support is grouped across the Enterprise, v3, v2 Checkbox, and v2 Invisible variants because they share the same provider family and browser behavior.
+reCAPTCHA support is grouped across the Enterprise, v3, v2 Checkbox, and v2 Invisible variants because they share the same provider family and browser behaviour.

 ## Notes